 Here's a look at the various residential areas in Doha, looking at cost and what's out there.

-Our Doha expat experts have compiled this guide on where to live in Doha, looking at what the areas are like, what type of accomodation is available and the costs of living.
+Our Doha expat experts have compiled this guide on where to live in Doha, looking at what the areas are like, what type of type of accomodation is available and the Cost Of Living In Qatar.
 We hope you find it helpful when trying to decide where to live in Doha.

 This is quite a busy commercial area with plenty of shops, cafes, juice bars and local businesses.
 It is probably more suited to single people or couples with no kids.